hellerve/blog/wip/Carp.md

 <div class="figure-label">Fig. 9: A few special forms.</div>

 That’s a lot!
-But all of these forms are quite essential for programming, and so I have to get them out of the way!
-If you looked at the official documentation, you’ll see that I have missed `ref` and added `for`.
+But all of these forms are quite essential for programming, and so I have to get them out of the way.
+If you look at the official documentation, you’ll see that I have omitted `ref` and added `for`.
 The reasons for this are simple: `for` is a macro, but super useful, and I’ll talk about `ref` later, when we talk about the memory model some more.
 [Hold your horses!](https://www.youtube.com/watch?v=bWqLiy9TLdg)